by Andy Kelly

 The reason for Arsenal’s current high ticket prices are due to the inflation-busting rises between 1995-96 and 2005-06 which were needed to pay for massive wage increases.
 During this period, ticket prices trebled and the wage bill increased eight-fold.
 I don’t remember protests back then, or am I mistaken?

-Since the move to The Emirates, ticket prices have risen 13.1%, RPI has risen 25.3% and the average UK wage has risen 17.7%.
-The rise in ticket prices announced for 2014-15 will take the overall rise in ticket prices to 16.5% (2.5% of which was a VAT rise that the club had no control over).
-Technically it is cheaper to watch Arsenal at The Emirates than it was at Highbury.
+Since the move to The Emirates, ticket prices have risen 17.2% (2.5% of which was a VAT rise that the club had no control over), RPI has risen 26.5% and the average UK wage has risen 23.8%.
+Technically, it is cheaper to watch Arsenal at The Emirates than it was at Highbury.

 Gate receipts have not covered the wage bill since 1994-95.
 It is not just the fans who attend games that are paying the players’ wages.
 Between 2001-02 and 2003-04 those attending games contributed less than half the wage bill.